coderamen666/srd-v3.5-md/spells/magic-overview.md

-**(object):** The spell can be cast on objects, which receive saving throws only if they are magical or if they are attended (held, worn, grasped, or the like) by a creature resisting the spell, in which case the object uses the creature's saving throw bonus unless its own bonus is greater.
+**(object):** The spell can be cast on objects, which receive saving throws only if they are magical or if they are attended (held, worn, grasped, or the like) by a creature resisting the spell, in which case the object uses the creature’s saving throw bonus unless its own bonus is greater.
 (This notation does not mean that a spell can be cast only on objects.
 Some spells of this sort can be cast on creatures or objects.)
-A magic item's saving throw bonuses are each equal to 2 + one-half the item's caster level.
+A magic item’s saving throw bonuses are each equal to 2 + one-half the item’s caster level.

 **(harmless):** The spell is usually beneficial, not harmful, but a targeted creature can attempt a saving throw if it desires.